Kenny-Hui/obDRPC/README.md

-# OpenBVE Discord Rich Presence
+# obDRPC (OpenBVE Discord Rich Presence)
-This is an Input Plugin for OpenBVE that serves the purpose of displaying a Rich Presence in Discord.
+This is an Input Plugin for OpenBVE that serves the purpose of displaying Rich Presence in Discord.

 ![image](https://user-images.githubusercontent.com/28094366/193469301-118309fd-5bb7-47b8-9cb7-6250d8924fef.png)